lolvang/socket_server_example/README.md

 # socket_server_example #
 This is a simple tcp based cache implementation.
-It persists the cache to disk on exit but all new data will be lost on crrash.
-Previously stored data is loaded on starup.
+It persists the cache to disk on exit but all new data will be lost on crash.
+Previously stored data is loaded on startup.

 An example client that illustrates how to communicate with the server can be found in `client.py` or in `/src/test/scala/lolvang/sockserver/Client.scala`